djuliannader/RabiModel/README.md

 The repository is currently being developed; please await its completion.
 Some data for the figures can be found in folder /data1.
 The files contain Mathematica notebooks, necessary to recreate the Figures of the article.

+## Environment Requirements

+To run this repository, please make sure the following environment is available:

+- LinearAlgebra (stdlib)
+- DifferentialEquations
+- QuantumOptics

 ## Usage

-To run this repository, please make sure the following environment is available:
+Hereeee To run this repository, please make sure the following environment is available:

 For using the code move to the folder /src and go to the corresponding file